yoavaa/wix-code/README.md

 ## Code Overview
 ### Related Products by Price Range
-1. Get the ID of the currently diaplyed product.
+1. Get the ID of the currently displyed product.
 2. Query the Products collection for items whose price falls within a specific range, relative to the current item's price.
 3. Use the repeater to display the first four results of the query.
 4. If there are no results, hide the repeater.

-5.
+### Custom Related Products
+1. Run two parallel queries on the relatedProducts collection.
+Each query returns the value in the productA or productB columns that relate to the the currently displayed product.
+2. Use the results of both queries to create a list of related products.
+3. Modify the previous code to first display custom related products and only if there are none, to display related products by price.